 This course is a follow-up to the course 'Customs Law'.
 Therefore, the course 'Customs Law' and the knowledge of the topics addressed therein constitute a prerequisite to this course.
 Advanced Customs Law deals with international supply chain taxation.
-Following that perspective, it addresses various current and complex themes such as the fiscal consequences of the Brexit, the political and practical nature of trade wars, anti-dumping/subsidizing measures, VAT deferment schemes on importation, excises, and of course the levy and collection of customs duties.
-After this course, students have a solid knowledge of international supply chain taxation and customs law, and should be able to solve complex real-life cases from a theoretical and practical point of view.
+Following a broad perspective, it addresses various current and complex themes such as anti-dumping/subsidizing measures, VAT on importation, VAT deferment schemes, excises, IT and customs, etc. After this course, students have a solid knowledge of international supply chain taxation and customs law, and should be able to solve complex real-life cases from a theoretical and practical point of view.